StarRocks/starrocks/docs/en/loading/minio.md

 #### Check load progress

-You can query the progress of Broker Load jobs from the [`information_schema.loads`](../reference/information_schema/loads.md) view.
+You can query the progress of Broker Load jobs from the [loads`](../reference/information_schema/loads.md) view in the StarRocks Information Schema.
 This feature is supported from v3.1 onwards.

 ```SQL
 SELECT * FROM information_schema.loads;
 ```

-For information about the fields provided in the `loads` view, see [Information Schema](../reference/information_schema/loads.md).

 If you have submitted multiple load jobs, you can filter on the `LABEL` associated with the job.
 Example: